 Chances are at least one person you know has an engagement ring featuring a round-cut diamond.
-As the most popular diamond cut out there (the majority of diamonds sold are round), it’s everywhere—and for very good reason.
+As the most popular jewelry style out there (the majority of diamonds sold are round), it’s everywhere—and for very good reason.
 This classic shape makes for a sparkly diamond that truly outshines all others.
 If you want something elegant and classy but also blindingly brilliant, you can’t go wrong with a round stone.

 What Is a Round-Cut Diamond?

 The round-cut diamond is exactly what it sounds like: a round diamond.
 Each circular stone is cut to have 58 facets, which makes it exceptionally sparkly and hard to miss.
 It’s a classic shape that will always catch the light.

 We spoke with several experts including Olivia Landau, George Khalife, and Nicole Wegman to learn more about everything a bride-to-be needs to know about selecting the perfect round-cut ring.

 Pros and Cons of Round-Cut Diamonds

 Aside from the fact that their popularity makes them easy to find, round-cut diamonds have a lot of other benefits.
 “Round diamonds are one of the most brilliant shapes and have great sparkle,” says Landau.
 When you get a round diamond, you can ensure that it’s going to be glittering all the time.

 That’s not all, though: “They tend to mask color better than other shapes,” says Landau.
 “You can have more flexibility than other shapes.”
 With the right clarity levels, round diamonds will look bright and white.
 “They are great at camouflaging inclusions as well because of how sparkly they are,” adds Landau.
 They’re also super versatile: Round-cut diamonds look good in any setting and in any style ring.